Atcold/NYU-DLSP20/docs/README.md

       - path: en/week02/02-3.md
 ```

 The images for a given `section` will be fetched from a folder having the same name of the `section`'s file name, without considering the file extension.
 So, images for the file `02-2.md` will be automatically retrieved from the `02-2\` directory.
-The file will not be rendered well here in the repo, but `jekyll` will do a good job on the besite.
+The file will not be rendered well here in the repo, but `jekyll` will do a good job on the website.